-With respect to BSSP, MOZMOD simulates only about a quarter of the external validation figure for each year.
-This is because it was not possible to simulate this policy very accurately due to a lack of disability-related variables in the IOF that correspond to the eligibility criteria for the BSSP.
+With respect to BSSP, MOZMOD simulates only about a quarter of the external validation figure for 2015-18.
+It is possible that this is due to a lack of precise disability-related variables in the IOF that correspond to the eligibility criteria for the BSSP.
+However, following the change to the policy which was introduced in the 2019 system, the simulated figures for BSSP exceeded the external validation data.
+BSSP receipt was therefore dampened in the 2019 system, so that the expenditure corresponded to the actual expenditure on BSSP.

-Table A7 compares simulated figures with reported figures for amounts of taxes and benefits for 2015, 2016, and 2017.
-MOZMOD simulates 48 per cent of personal income tax (employment plus other), implying that the IOF lacks sufficient numbers of high-income individuals which is a common issue.
-In contrast, MOZMOD simulates 5,748 per cent of simplified tax in 2017, this time most probably reflecting that full compliance is assumed whereas this is unlikely to be the case.
+Table A7 compares simulated figures with reported figures for amounts of taxes and benefits for 2015- 19.
+MOZMOD simulates 54 per cent of personal income tax (employment plus other) in 2015, rising to 62 per cent in 2018, implying that the IOF lacks sufficient numbers of high-income individuals, which is a common issue.
+In contrast, MOZMOD simulates 7,166 per cent of simplified tax in 2018, this time most probably reflecting that full compliance is assumed whereas this is unlikely to be the case.